 - indirect contributions (no individual can make a contribution that comes from money, property or the services of another person or entity)

-- contributions from an individual who is not a Canadian citizen or a permanent resident
+- contributions from a person who is not a Canadian citizen or a permanent resident

 - contributions an individual makes as part of an agreement to sell goods or services, directly or indirectly, to a registered party or a candidate (for example, a registered party cannot agree to buy signs from a local dealer in exchange for a contribution)

-The chief agent or a registered agent must not knowingly accept a contribution that exceeds the limit.
-It is also advisable not to accept any other type of ineligible contribution.
+The chief agent or a registered agent must not accept a contribution that exceeds the limit and should not accept any other type of ineligible contribution.

-A monetary contribution is considered used if the party's bank account balance fell below the ineligible amount at any time after the contribution was deposited into the bank account.
+A monetary contribution is considered used if the party's bank account balance fell below the ineligible or non-compliant amount at any time after the contribution was deposited into the bank account.

-Flowchart 1 explains how to administer ineligible contributions in different scenarios.
+Flowchart 1 explains how to administer ineligible or non-compliant contributions in different scenarios.